 Then, a dramatic change – Levinson’s health started to improve after he began treatment in the trial.
 By Christmas, he started to look better, and he could walk with more ease again.
 By January his hair had started to grow back, and in the coming months he regained enough strength to return to the gym and, most importantly, enjoy more of his family.
 “I get to play with my twin granddaughters every day,” Levinson said with joy in his voice.

 Over the course of his treatment, Levinson experienced a significant reduction in the size of his tumors.
 However, he recently learned that while his original cancer still seems to be responding to treatment, new tumors have appeared.
-He is now working with his Patient Central Associate to learn if he qualifies for another clinical trial.
+He is now working with his PanCAN Patient Services Case Manager to learn if he qualifies for another clinical trial.